 Alarm Meaning Description Indication PF Power Fail AC supply over- or undervoltage.
 Triggers an alarm if the AC supply is out of specification or when the device is cut from supply, for example when switching it off with the power switch.
-The DC output will be switched off.
-The condition of the DC output after a temporary power fail has gone can be configured.
-See section 3.4.3.1 . от O ver T em- perature Triggers an alarm if the internal temperature reaches a certain limit.
-The DC output will be switched off.
-The condition of the DC output after cooling down from the overheating can be configured.
-See section 3.4.3.1 .
+The DC output will be switched off which could be only temporarily, depending on the situation and setting "DC output after PF alarm" (see 3.4.3.1). ОТ OverTem- perature Triggers an alarm if the internal temperature reaches a certain limit.
+The DC output will be switched off which could be only temporarily, depending on the setting "DC output after OT alarm" (see 3.4.3.1).

-► How to configure the device alarms OVP, OCP and OPP
+▶ How to configure the device alarms OVP, OCP and OPP

 - 1. Switch off the DC output and push button Menu to call the setup menu. - 2.
-In the menu navigate to Settings and push Enter.
-Then in the sub menu navigate to Protection and push Enter again. - 3.
-Set the limits for the device alarms relevant to your application if the default value of 110% isn't suitable. - 4.
+In the menu navigate to "Settings" and push Enter.
+Then in the sub menu navigate to "Protection Settings" and push Enter again. - 3.
+Set the limits for the equipment alarm relevant to your application if the default value of 110% of nominal is unsuitable. - 4.
 Accept the settings with Enter or discard them with ESC